Rowdy Tellez Player Props: Brewers vs. Mets

-On Wednesday, Rowdy Tellez (.235 on-base percentage in past 10 games, 61 points below season-long percentage) and the Milwaukee Brewers face the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 7:10 PM ET.
+The Milwaukee Brewers, including Rowdy Tellez (.200 on-base percentage in past 10 games, 92 points below season-long percentage), battle starter Max Scherzer and the New York Mets at Citi Field, Thursday at 7:10 PM ET.

-In his last appearance, he reached base in his only plate appearance against the Mets.
+In his previous game he had a hitless showing (0-for-4) against the Mets.

 Rowdy Tellez Game Info & Props vs. the Mets